-Depreciated replacement cost is determined using a number of significant assumptions.
+Depreciated replacement cost is determined using several significant assumptions.
 Significant assumptions used in the 30 June valuation include:

 - The replacement costs of the specific assets are adjusted where appropriate for optimisation due to overdesign or surplus capacity.
 There have been no optimisation adjustments for the most recent valuations. - The replacement cost is derived from recent construction contracts of modern equivalent assets and Property Institute of New Zealand cost information.
-Construction costs range from \$967 to \$3,176 per square metre, depending on the nature of the specific asset valued. - · There are no significant asbestos issues associated with the buildings. - Independent structural engineers have estimated present-value costs of between \$0.9 million and \$1.3 million to strengthen the Ministry's earthquake-prone buildings.
-The mid-point of \$1.1 million has been deducted off the depreciated replacement cost. - The remaining useful life of assets is estimated after considering factors such as the condition of the asset, future maintenance and replacement plans, and experience with similar buildings. - · Straight-line depreciation has been applied in determining the depreciated replacement cost value of the asset.
+Construction costs range from \$967 to \$4,604 per square metre, depending on the nature of the specific asset valued. - Current supply chain issues and market conditions are impacting on replacement costs in the depreciated replacement cost calculations.
+On advice from the valuer, our judgment is that these resulting cost increases will be sustained over the long term rather than short-term fluctuations.
+Therefore, recent cost increases have been taken into account in determining depreciated replacement cost. - · There are no significant asbestos issues associated with the buildings. - Independent structural engineers have estimated present-value costs of between \$0.9 million and \$1.3 million to strengthen the Ministry's earthquake-prone buildings.
+The mid-point of \$1.1 million has been deducted off the depreciated replacement cost. - The remaining useful life of assets is estimated after considering factors such as the condition of the asset, future maintenance and replacement plans, and experience with similar buildings. - Straight-line depreciation has been applied in determining the depreciated replacement cost value of the asset.